Fair Algorithms for Learning in Allocation Problems

 Figure~\ref{fig:pof} shows a diverse set of utility/fairness trade-offs depending on the number of available police officers.
 It also illustrates that the cost of fairness is rather low in most regimes.
 For example, in the worst case, with only 50 police officers (the black curve) (which is much smaller than the average number of daily reported crimes: 563.88), the inverse PoF is 1 for $\alpha \geq 0.1$, which corresponds to a 10\% difference in the discovery probability across districts.
 When we increase the number of available police officers to 400 (the magenta curve), tolerating only a 4\% difference in the discovery probability across districts is sufficient to guarantee no loss in the utility.
-Figure~\ref{fig:pof} also shows that for any fixed $\alpha$, the inverse $\text{PoF}(\alpha)$ increases as the number of police increases (i.e. the cost of fairness decreases).
-This captures the intuition that fairness becomes a less costly constraint when resources are in greater supply.
+Figure~\ref{fig:pof} also shows that for any fixed $\alpha$, the inverse $\text{PoF}(\alpha)$ tends to increase as the number of police increases (i.e. the cost of fairness decreases).\footnote{There are exceptions to this observation -- for example, in the regime when $\alpha$ is between 0.03 and 0.04, the inverse PoF decreases as $\V$ increases from 100 to 200.
+This occurs because only integral allocations are feasible, so achieving a particular fairness level may require leaving some resources unallocated until significantly more resources become available; increasing $\V$ in this regime improves the utility of an optimal allocation while leaving the utility of an optimal fair allocation unchanged.} This captures the intuition that fairness becomes a less costly constraint when resources are in greater supply.
 Finally, we observe a thresholding phenomenon in Figure~\ref{fig:pof}; in each curve, increasing $\alpha$ beyond a threshold will significantly increase the inverse PoF.
 This is due to discretization effects, since only integral allocations are feasible.